IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Anatomy_of_extension.md

 4.  **Supporting Continuous Integration and Delivery (CI/CD):** Regression tests are typically integrated into the CI/CD pipeline for PostgreSQL extensions.
 Whenever a code change is made, the regression test suite is executed automatically as part of the build and deployment process.
 This allows developers to catch any regressions quickly and prevents problematic code changes from being deployed to production environments.

 5.  **Facilitating Refactoring and Refinement:** Regression tests provide confidence during refactoring or code refactoring processes.
-Refactoring involves restructuring the code to improve its readability, maintainability, or performance without altering its external behavior.
+Refactoring involves restructuring the code to improve its readability, maintainability, or performance without altering its external behaviour.
 By running regression tests after refactoring, developers can ensure that the code changes have not introduced any unintended consequences or regressions.

 6.  **Enhancing Robustness:** Regression tests contribute to the overall robustness and reliability of the extension.
 By exercising various aspects of the extension's functionality through well-defined test cases, regression testing helps uncover edge cases, boundary conditions, and exceptional scenarios that may not be apparent during regular usage.
 This helps developers identify and address potential issues before they impact users in real-world scenarios.